The embodied spiritual quest

 Academics and Research

-I hold an M.S. in Mental Health Counseling program at the University of Rochester in Rochester, NY.
-My thesis explored contrasting ideas of client expertise between the constructivism and Buddhist Abhidharma.
-I am a member of the Chi Sigma Iota Counseling Honor Society.
-In 2019, I co-authored a conference paper that examines the rhetoric of B.K.S.
-Iyengar with Martha Cheng Ph.D.
-In 2018, I assisted was one of eight specialists on the yoga research advisory council that supported psychology professor, Jonna Kwiatkowski, PhD (Mars Hill University) on her research program regarding yoga and aesthetics.
-My attraction to progressive educational philosophy (i.e., John Dewey) that stresses student agency in co-creating an educational journey led me to attend two of the most radical colleges in USA nestled in Vermont for my undergraduate degree.
-I studied contemporary dance and choreography at Bennington College (Bennington, VT) and years later completed my degree at Goddard College (Plainfield, VT) with a focus on Asian religions, yoga history, and contemplative studies.
+I hold an M.S. in Mental Health Counseling from the University of Rochester in Rochester, NY.
+My thesis critiqued several principles of constructivism from the perspective of Buddhist Abhidharma.
+During my graduate program, I was also a member of the Chi Sigma Iota Counseling Honor Society.
+In 2019, I co-authored a conference paper examining B.K.S.
+Iyengar's rhetoric with Martha Cheng, Ph.D.
+In 2018, I assisted one of eight specialists on the yoga research advisory council that supported psychology professor Jonna Kwiatkowski, PhD (Mars Hill University), on her research program regarding yoga and aesthetics.
+My attraction to progressive educational philosophy (i.e., John Dewey) that stresses student agency in co-creating an educational journey led me to attend two of the most radical colleges in the USA, nestled in Vermont, for my undergraduate degree.
+I studied contemporary dance and choreography at Bennington College (Bennington, VT) and, years later, completed my degree at Goddard College (Plainfield, VT), focusing on Asian religions, yoga history, and contemplative studies.
 My thesis addressed the problematic distinction of "authentic yoga" and assessed critiques of contemporary postural yoga as being inauthentic and illegitimate.
-I have studied philosophy and history were under Professor Nagaraja Rao, Francis Xavier Charet Ph.D (McGill/Ottawa), Khenpo Ngawang Jorden Ph.D.
-(Harvard), and Seth Powell Ph.D.
-(Harvard).

 Yoga Studies